Dynamic Data Exchange

 XTYP_REGISTER

-We do a DdeConnectList, Post a DDE ADVSTART Transaction and return.
+Returns a DdeConnectList, then posts a DDE ADVSTART Transaction.

 STYP_DISCONNECT